torstax/amdemo/tests/testthat/_snaps/allelematch_6-amUnique_demo.md

       # based on their dissimilarity score (see amMatrix).
       # Psib, probability that two samples are siblings, is also calculated.
       #
-      # minComparableLoci raises the dissimilarity to 100% for pairs of genotypes
+      # minComparableLoci causes both Psib and score to become NA
-      # that don't have enough comparable loci.
+      # for pairs of genotypes that don't have enough comparable loci.
       #
       # A loci is incomparable if all alleles in it have NA data for any of the two
       # compared genotypes.